Spillceptor®

 Spillceptor (SPEL Puraceptor) FAQ

-This process not only recaptures oil but also ensures clean water flows into drainage or stormwater systems.
+This process not only separates oil for recapture but also ensures clean water flows into drainage or stormwater systems.
 Any remaining small oil particles are caught by the coalescer.
-Full retention separators help protect local waterways and prevent contamination, improving downstream water quality.
+Full retention separators help protect local waterways, prevent contamination and improve downstream water quality.

 When sizing an oil and water separator, two key factors need to be considered: